Backgrounder: Amendments to the Export Permits Regulations

 Separate regulations exist that address other items on the Export Control List.
 Specifically, the Export Permit (Steel Monitoring) Regulations, the Export Permit Regulations (Non-strategic Products) and the Export Permit Regulations (Softwood Lumber Products 2015).

-The purpose of the proposed amendments is to align the regulations with existing permit application processes.
+The purpose of the amendments is to align the regulations with existing permit application processes.
 The benefits of these amendments are to increase regulatory clarity and certainty.

 These amendments also respond to correspondence received by the Standing Joint Committee for the Scrutiny of Regulations regarding two previous amendments to the Regulations.